ClickCease

 This paperwork asks about known issues like water damage, structural problems, or faulty electrical systems.
 You just need to answer truthfully about problems you’re aware of.

 You can think of the disclosure form as your protection plan.
-When you document known issues upfront, buyers can’t come back later claiming you hid problems from them.
+When you document known issues upfront, buyers can’t return later claiming you hid problems.

-Being honest from the start also builds trust and keeps you legally covered throughout the sale process.
+Being honest builds trust and keeps you legally covered throughout the sale process.

 Major Repairs That Impact Your Home Sale